 We provide one on one teaching at our center in individual rooms for each person.
 Each person is taught with the techniques of Visual Communication Analysis using a unique curriculum that is specifically designed for them in order for them to succeed.

-If the student is nonverbal, we typically start by focusing on communication skills which include reading and typing.
+If the person is nonverbal, we typically start by focusing on communication skills which include reading and typing.
 Research shows that lack of communication skills is a major cause of self-injurious and maladaptive behaviors.
 Our focus is on engaging the students in order to maximize the amount of time they are learning.

 - Focus on the student’s strengths until you have built up the their self-esteem.

 - Behavior decreases when teaching communication by implementing the correct curriculum and success criteria.